 As most of the Company's lease agreements do not provide an implicit discount rate, the Company uses an estimated incremental borrowing rate, which is derived from third-party lenders, to determine the present value of lease payments.
-We use other observable market data to evaluate the appropriateness of the rate derived from the lenders.
+The Company uses other observable market data to evaluate the appropriateness of the rate derived from the lenders.
 The estimated incremental borrowing rate is based on the borrowing rate for a secured loan with a term similar to the expected term of the lease.

 Leases are recorded at the commencement date (the date the underlying asset becomes available for use) for the present value of lease payments, less tenant improvement allowances received or receivable.
 Leases with a term of 12 months or less (short-term leases) are not presented on the balance sheet.
-The Company's short-term leases relate primarily to embedded leases.
 The Company has elected to account for the lease and non-lease components as a single lease component for all current classes of leases.

 The Company's lease agreements do not contain any material residual value guarantees or material restrictive covenants.

 The Company subleases certain real estate or portions thereof to third parties.
 Such subleases have all been classified as operating leases.
 Remaining lease terms extend through fiscal year 2030.
 Although some sublease arrangements provide renewal options, the exercise of sublease renewal options is at the sole discretion of the subtenant.
 The Company recognizes sublease income on a straight-line basis.

-The Company has four operating leases and one finance lease with Chalet Properties, LLC (Chalet), one operating lease with the Isely Family Land Trust LLC (Land Trust) and one operating lease with FTVC, LLC, each of which is a related party (see Note 14).
-The leases began at various times with the earliest commencing in November 1999, continue for various terms through July 2040 and include various options to renew.
-The terms and rental rates of these leases are similar to leases with nonrelated parties and are at market rental rates.
-These leases account for \$8.7 million of right-of-use assets and \$9.0 million of lease liabilities included in the disclosures below.
-Cash rent paid pursuant to the related party leases was \$1.3 million, \$1.5 million and \$1.6 million for the years ended September 30, 2020, 2019 and 2018, respectively.
+The Company has four operating leases with Chalet Properties, LLC (Chalet), one operating lease with the Isely Family Land Trust LLC (Land Trust) and one operating lease with FTVC, LLC (FTVC), each of which is a related party (see Note 14).
+The leases began at various times with the earliest commencing in November 1999, continue for various terms through May 2042 and include various options to renew.
+The terms and rental rates of these leases have been approved by our audit committee in accordance with our related party transaction policy.
+As of September 30, 2023, these leases accounted for \$8.4 million of operating lease assets and \$8.5 million of operating lease liabilities, of which \$0.9 million was current, and are included in the disclosures below.
+Lease expense is recognized on a straight-line basis and was \$1.2 million for the year ended September 30, 2023 and \$1.3 million for each of the years ended September 30, 2022 and 2021.

-The components of total lease cost for the year ended September 30, 2020 is as follows, dollars in thousands:
+The components of total lease cost for the years ended September 30, 2023, 2022 and 2021 were as follows, dollars in thousands:

+Year end ed Septem ber 30,

-Lease cost Classification September 30, 2020
+Lease cost Classification 2023 2022 2021

 Operating lease cost:

-Cost of goods sold and occupancy costs \$ 42,634
+Cost of goods sold and occupancy costs\$ 43,913 42,979 42,652

-Store expenses 319
+Store expenses 319 337 319

-Administrative expenses 311
+Administrative expenses 327 309 305

-Pre-opening and relocation expenses 154
+Pre-opening expenses 269 275 233

 Finance lease cost:

-Depreciation of right-of-use assets Store expenses (1) 3,139
+Depreciation of lease assets Store expenses 3,746 3,832 3,618

+• Pre-opening expenses (1) 446 210 68

-Interest on lease liabilities Interest expense, net (1) 1,698
+Interest on lease liabilities Interest expense, net 1,837 1,896 1,931

+Pre-opening expenses (1) 482 218 22

-Short-term lease cost Store expenses 2,016
+Short-term lease cost Store expenses 3,071 2,900 326

-Cost of goods sold and occupancy costs (2) 5,367
+Variable lease cost Cost of goods sold and occupancy costs (2) 6,429 5,851 5,611

-Sublease income Store expenses (368)
+Sublease income Store expenses (323) (302) (313)

-Total lease cost \$ 55,270
+Total lease cost \$ 60,516 58,505 54,772